TeknooSoftware/states/docs/howto/quick-startup.md

 ##Presentation

 ###Requirements
-This library works with PHP5.5 and newer.
+This library works with PHP 5.4 and newer.
 It does not require external library except a Dependency Injection library.
 States uses, by default, Pimple as DI, but States provides an interface to allow you to use your own DI library.
 The DI library to use is defined into the bootstrap.
 It is described in a followed chapter.